 - The venom of a platypus can not kill a human.

 - However, it causes severe pain and can incapacitate the victim.

 - They live in rivers, lakes, and streams in eastern Australia and Tasmania.

 What Is A Group Of Platypus Called?

 - A group of platypus is called a paddle.

 What Do You Call Two Platypus?

-- In English language, there is no correct and universally agreed plural form of the word platypus.
+- In the English language, there is no correct and universally agreed plural form of the word platypus.

 - Scientists usually use ‘platypuses’ or simply just ‘platypus’ to call two or more platypus.